What happens now? (1994)

 Some IR£122 million (1973, approximately €1.9 billion in 2020) would be spent on major roads in Co.
 Dublin before a decent commuter network would come together.
-That excluded public transport, excluded ongoing maintenance costs, and even excluded most of the Inner Tangent.
+That figure excluded public transport, excluded new and existing ongoing maintenance costs, and even excluded most of the Inner Tangent.
 It simply wasn't possible.

 It was worse than it sounded.
 The two traffic plans worked because the roads relied on each other.
-If you only built half the roads, you'd get less than half of the predicted benefits.
+If you only built half the roads, you would get very few of the predicted benefits.

 The Western Tangent, for example, was designed to be built "immediately".
 It was going to replace streets that were narrow and dangerous and it would provide a major new crossing of the Liffey.
 Yet the study established it was "very possible" that there wouldn't be enough money to start building a single part of it until 1991.

 The problem with the vision of the Central Dublin Traffic Plan wasn't just that 1991, which was still 18 years away, was a long time to wait for road improvements.
 The problem was - as the study itself pointed out - by 1991 it was very likely that society would have changed and that a whole new outlook would be needed.

 In chapter 3 we condescendingly described the plan as being "forward-thinking" because it remembered to think about pedestrians.
 Well the most forward-thinking part came in the summary: it suggested that by time Dublin was ready to act on the report, the report would be outdated and, in its own words, "shelved".
 It predicted its own cancellation.

 The Central Dublin Traffic Plan still stood by its recommendations, and was now looking for a practical way they could be implemented.